closemarketing/widgets-so-genesis/readme.txt

 -   Contact information.
 -   Child menu for pages.
 Shows child pages in sidebar in active page.
 -   Button for CTA with Genesis css classes.
--   WooCommerce Category Image in a grid.
+-   WooCommerce Category Image in a genesis grid.

 Others Plugins: